 What if your soul mate is...your best friend's boyfriend?

-Lani and Erin are bonded for life.
+Lani and Erin are best friends bonded for life by a tragic accident.
 One thing that connects them is their fascination of fate.
 Lani wonders how much of our lives has already been decided and how much we can actually influence.
 Since the Unknown can unexpectedly change our lives forever, how much can we really control?

 From the minute Lani meets Jason, she can't deny the intense connection they share.
 It feels like she's known him forever.
-She's not sure if he feels it, too.
-But it doesn't matter.
-Because Jason is Erin's boyfriend.
+But then Jason becomes Erin's boyfriend.
 Lani is determined to ignore her feelings for Jason, no matter how powerful they are, rather than risk hurting her best friend.
+When Erin leaves for camp, Lani and Jason have a whole summer together...and fighting their feeings is impossible.
+If the boy who is her destiny is the one person she can't have, will Lani be able to change her fate without losing Erin?

 Colasanti has her finger on the pulse of teenage dialogue and emotions.